73 per cent

 It is widely known that pigs are fed antibiotics to make them grow more quickly.
 Administering low doses of antibiotics in livestock feed improves growth rate, reduces mortality and morbidity, and improves reproductive performance.
 This has led to the widespread use of antibiotics to promote growth in livestock for many years, thus contributing to the emergence of antibiotic-resistant superbugs.

-The use of antibiotics to increase the growth of pigs is most studied of all livestock.
-This use for growth rather than disease prevention is referred to as sub-therapeutic antibiotic use.
+The use of antibiotics to increase the growth of pigs is well-studied.
+This use for growth, rather than disease prevention, is referred to as sub-therapeutic antibiotic use.
 Although it is still not completely understood why and how antibiotics increase the growth rate of pigs, possibilities include metabolic effects, disease control effects and nutritional effects.

-An EU-wide ban on the use of antibiotics as growth promoters in animal feed came into effect in 2006, many other countries have also banned their use as growth promoters but 45 countries out of 155 are still giving antibiotics to animals as a way of fattening them up.
+An EU-wide ban on the use of antibiotics as growth promoters in animal feed came into effect in 2006, many other countries have also banned their use as growth promoters but the Alliance to Save Our Antibiotics says that in 42 countries, antibiotics are still being used in farmed animals as a way of fattening them up.

 To stop the spread of diseases, factory farms often use high levels of antibiotics as a preventative measure rather than a cure.
-So, many factory farmed pigs are routinely fed antibiotics, even when they are healthy.
-Intensive farms make ideal breeding grounds for bugs, so the high stocking density, the stress of factory farming on animals and the low level of genetic diversity all increase the potential for the spread of diseases amongst animals.
+So, many factory-farmed pigs are routinely fed antibiotics, even when they are healthy.
+Intensive farms make ideal breeding grounds for bugs, so the high stocking density, the stress of factory farming on animals and the low level of genetic diversity all increase the potential for the spread of diseases among animals.

-Global colistin production, for example, decreased from 13,746 tonnes in 2016 to 4,292 tonnes in 2019.
-The use of colistin to treat infection in animals has been voluntarily restricted by livestock industries in the UK, decreasing by 99 per cent between 2015 and 2017, but it remains unclear why a total ban has not been enforced.
-Poultry and pig industries still account for 96 per cent of total colistin sulphate use worldwide, with farms continuing to use colistin as a preventive measure and for individual treatment of livestock.
+As countries have reduced colistin use in animals, global production has fallen, decreasing, for example, from 13,746 tonnes in 2016 to 4,292 tonnes in 2019.
+Using colistin to treat infection in animals has been voluntarily restricted by livestock industries in the UK, decreasing by 99 per cent between 2015 and 2017, but it remains unclear why a total ban has not been enforced.
+In 2019, 1.2 kilograms of colistin was sold for UK animal production and 8.8 kilograms was exported as medicated feed.
+Poultry and pig industries still account for 96 per cent of total colistin use worldwide, with farms continuing to use it as a preventive measure and for individual treatment of livestock.

-The large amount of antibiotics used in factory farming is a significant cause of the resistance of many common bacteria to the antibiotics used to treat infections in humans.
+The large amount of antibiotics used in factory farming is a significant cause of the resistance of many common bacteria to the antibiotics relied on to treat infections in humans.

 Over the last few decades, a huge increase in meat production has occurred in developing countries – especially for poultry and pork.
 China alone produces and consumes roughly half the planet’s pigs – about 500 million annually and it is estimated that half of the antibiotics used in China are given to farmed animals.

-The increase in meat consumption in developing countries is following what happened in developed countries over the last 100 years as incomes rose; factory farming leading to the over-crowding of animals and the use of huge volumes of antibiotics.
+The increase in meat consumption in developing countries is following what happened in developed countries over the last 100 years as incomes rose; factory farming leading to the overcrowding of animals and the use of huge volumes of antibiotics.
 In many developing countries, the use of antibiotics continues; for growth promotion, disease prevention and therapeutic purposes.
-While some countries (the UK for example) have reduced the amount of antibiotics used in livestock, between 2010 and 2030, global consumption of antimicrobials is predicted to increase by 67 per cent.
-For Brazil, Russia, India, China and South Africa, the estimated increase is 99 per cent – up to seven times the projected population growth in this group of countries.
+While some countries (the UK for example) have reduced the amount of antibiotics used in livestock, between 2020 and 2030, global consumption of antimicrobials is predicted to increase by eight per cent.
+Higher global use in 2030 will likely be associated with increasing use in Asia, Oceania and the Americas.

 The review concluded that antibiotic use in farmed animals should be cut, but the suggested reduction did not go far enough.
 David Cameron also suggested a ban on farm use of antibiotics which are classified as critical for human health.
-This has yet to happen and may now not, as Cameron’s influence dwindles now he has stepped down.
-Many of his fellow politicians – including those running the Governments agricultural departments – remain sceptical and fearful of angering farmers.
+This has yet to happen and may now not, as Cameron’s influence dwindled when he stepped down.
+Many of his fellow politicians – including those running the Governments’s agricultural departments – remain sceptical and fearful of angering farmers.

 In 2019, the government published a 20-year vision and five-year national action plan for how the UK will contribute to containing and controlling AMR by 2040.
-Targets include:
+Targets included:

 - cutting the number of drug-resistant infections by 10 per cent (5,000 infections) by 2025